C8Costa/Edge-Ai-Resources/README.md

 - [OpenVINO]()
 - [TensorRT]()
 - [STM32Cube.Ai]()
 - [e-AI Development Environment](https://www.renesas.com/us/en/e-ai-development-environment-microcontrollers#overview) - The tool can convert from a trained model of “PyTorch”, “Keras”, “Tensorflow”, or an 8-bit quantized model of “TensorFlow Lite” and import it easily to e² studio, Renesas' integrated development environment.
-- [e-AI Development Environment](https://www.renesas.com/us/en/e-ai-development-environment-microcontrollers#overview) - The tool can convert from a trained model of “PyTorch”, “Keras”, “Tensorflow”, or an 8-bit quantized model of “TensorFlow Lite” and import it easily to e² studio, Renesas' integrated development environment.
 - [Reality AI Tools®](https://www.renesas.com/us/en/software-tool/reality-ai-tools)